yuzq97/starter_project/README.md

 On the other hand, manipulation in *W* space is quite consistent in producing the desired images.
 It is outperformed by conditional manipulation only when editing eyeglasses, as the resulting image from conditional manipulation seems more natural.
 In fact, the major advantage of using condition manipulation is that it generally produces images that look more like a real person.
 The reason why manipulation in *W* space is less able to do so may be explained by the progressive growing technique that StyleGAN uses, as Karras *et al.* explain that "the progressively grown generator appears to have a strong location preference for details...when features like teeth or eyes should move smoothly over the image, they may instead remain stuck in place before jumping to the next preferred location".

 ## Future Work
-When time permits, it is worth 1) training boundaries on my own to see if I can get more accurate boundaries that achieve better results from conditional manipulation 2) using StyleGAN2 to improve the image quality from manipulation in *W* space.
+When time permits, it is worth 1) training boundaries on my own to see if I can get more accurate boundaries that achieve better results from conditional manipulation 2) using StyleGAN2 or other GAN models such as BigGAN to improve the image quality.

 ## References
 - [A Style-Based Generator Architecture for Generative Adversarial Networks](https://arxiv.org/pdf/1812.04948.pdf), Karras *et al.*, CVPR 2019